Automatic accessibility checking

 Adobe provides an Accessibility checker with their Acrobat Pro DC version.

 A freeware PDF Accessibility Checker is available at PDF Accessibility Checker PAC This also works with NVDA Screen reader.
+In addition Zurich University School of Engineering have developed an online version called PAVE

 Automatic checkers are useful for quick accessibility checks but there are many things they cannot do.
-They will not tell you if the language is clear and simple, if links going to web pages or other parts of a document make sense or if alternative text for images is useful.
+They will not tell you if the language is clear and simple, if links going to web pages or other parts of a document make sense or if the alternative text provided for images is useful.

 A manual document check is likely to provide a more comprehensive accessibility check.